o3de/o3de-netsoaktest/README.md

 ## Running the Project

-Run the netsoak ServerLauncher with the relevant options (see below).
-It is strongly recommended to use --rhi=null when launching NetSoakTest.ServerLauncher when running test.

-To pass command line values when launching the executable the format is ```--<command>=<value>```
+Run the netsoak ServerLauncher with the relevant comand line values (see full options below), using the format is ```--<command>=<value>```

 ```
-NetSoakTest.ServerLauncher --soak_mode=loopback --rhi=null
+NetSoakTest.ServerLauncher --soak_mode=loopback
 ```

-For experimentation with project, do not disable rhi so you can access the [debug console](https://www.o3de.org/docs/user-guide/appendix/cvars/debugging/#using-console-debug-views).
-The `DumpSoakStats` command can be used in the debug console to see point-in-time stats.
+When running tests, you can use the [debug console](https://www.o3de.org/docs/user-guide/appendix/cvars/debugging/#using-console-debug-views) and the `DumpSoakStats` command to see point-in-time stats from the test.
+The test will run indefinitely until such point it is terminated.

 Note: All O3DE projects generate a GameLauncher and a ServerLauncher.
 NetSoakTest does not utilize its GameLauncher by design.